riyapatel13/SentimentAnalysis/scikit_sentiment_analysis/README.md

 * ```<input file>``` is the file containing line-separated sentences that need to be analyzed
 * ```<classifier type>``` specifies which classifier will be trained - "nb" (multinomial Naive Bayes), "svm" (Support Vector Classifier), or "rf" (Random Forest)
 * ```<output file>``` contain the results of the prediction in the format ```sentence => prediction```

-## Conclusion

-Re-run with timings and write this.